sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 ## Creating the base box

 This assumes using an Ubuntu 16.04 host machine.
-These instructions were used for Wasta 16.04 and Ubuntu 18.04 guests.
+These instructions were used for Wasta 18.04 and Ubuntu 18.04 guests.

 ### Install machine

 1. Make sure you have at least 40 GB of disk space free, as you will end up with a few copies of the machine you are working on, in different forms.
 * Use virtualbox manager to create a new Ubuntu virtual machine. (named something like fwtest-w1604-base or fwdev-w1604-base).
-Give 2048 MB RAM and 60 GB dynamic storage.
+Give 2000 MB RAM to a dev machine and 1500 MB RAM to a test machine.
+Give 60 GB dynamic storage.
+Note that the actual RAM used after creating the box will depend on the Vagrantfile setting.
 * Boot new virtual machine, specifying appropriate Ubuntu or Wasta iso file.
-* At boot menu, specify to start installing right away.
-(Press spacebar right away in Ubuntu to see options.)
+* At the boot menu, specify to start installing right away.
+(Press shift right away in Ubuntu to see options.)
 * Use default keyboard.
 Don't download updates while installing (it may use a slow mirror and take forever).
 Don't install flash, etc.
 * Choose "Something else" and make one big `/` partition with no swap.
 * Set location to Chicago (near Dallas, for timezone and locale).